VMBlakelock/destination-date-night/README.md

 ### Strategy

-- Destination Date Night is currently a simple fun interactivie website.
+- Destination Date Night is currently a simple fun interactive website.
 It allows simple usage to provide a fun factor for idea gathering.
-It features the 3 core languages of web development HTML, CSS and Javascript and Google Maps JS API as its main feature.
+It features the 3 core languages of web development HTML, CSS and Javascript and Google Maps JS API as a prime feature.

 - There is a clear brand (although no logo as of yet) and a company philosophy of "Making Memories" whilst incorporating this the fun factor was required to be a major part of the content.

-- Destination Date Night has the potential of not only being a popular fun idea gathering site for current users, it potentially has the power to become a thriving buisness site.
-As mentioned by adding a few addtional features to the site and marketing well.
-Destination Date night could be something with a decent ROI.
+- Destination Date Night has the potential of not only being a popular fun idea gathering site for current users, it potentially has the power to become a thriving business site.
+By adding a few addtional features to the site and marketing it well, Destination Date night could be something with a decent ROI.

-- During research I was unable to find any other sites that had the same 'making memories' concept within a simple game like page making Destination Dte Night a niche.
+- During research I was unable to find any other sites that had the same 'making memories' concept within a simple game like page making Destination Date Night a niche.

 ### Scope